rapid7/insightconnect-plugins/plugins/automox/help.md

 #### Delete Vulnerability Sync Action Set

-Delete a vulnerability sync action set and all associated data
+This action is used to delete a vulnerability sync action set and all associated data

 ##### Input